 1. Build An SEO Strategy

-When it comes to marketing your ecommerce store, search engine optimization (SEO) is one of the best ways to get traffic and sales over time.
+When it comes to marketing your eCommerce store, search engine optimization (SEO) is one of the best ways to get traffic and sales over time.
 Done right, SEO can significantly increase your store’s discoverability.

 Did you know that some 70% to 80% of users focus exclusively on organic results and ignore paid listings?
 What’s more, 28% of these searches convert, resulting in a sale.

-Getting to page one of organic search for your store’s top keywords is worth the effort.
+Getting to page one of the organic search for your store’s top keywords is worth the effort.
 Customers actively searching these terms are “high intent”, meaning they are more likely to buy your products than someone casually seeing a social media ad.